-Taro’s Ramen, Brisbane City, South Brisbane and Ascot: One of the longest running Brisbane ramen institutions, Taro is a must try for any ramen fanatic.
+Taro’s Ramen, Brisbane City, South Brisbane and Ascot: One of the longest-running Brisbane ramen institutions, Taro is a must-try for those seeking the best ramen in Brisbane.
 Taro boasts four locations in Brisbane, one inside the 480 Queen Street building, a dedicated vegan joint Edward Street in the City, one in South Brisbane and one on Racecourse Road in Ascot.
 Taro’s popular ramen often features succulent Bangalow sweetpork and other tasty morsels.

 Hai-Hai Ramen, Paddington: A heavy-hitter in the Brisbane ramen scene, Hai-Hai Ramen in Paddington quickly established itself as one of the most creative joints when it comes to bowls of noodle soup.
 The concise menu features three kinds of ramen boasting two types of broth – soy or salt-based.
 A must-try is the vegetarian ramen with kelp and shitaki broth, tofu and greens – even carnivores will be greedily sipping every drop.

-Ramen Danbo, South Brisbane: Us Brisbane ramen fiends breathed a sweet sigh of FOMO-induced relief when beloved Japanese ramen chain Ramen Danbo finally opened its doors in our city.
-Following the raging success of its Gold Coast siblings, the Merivale Street spot dishes out mouth-watering broths in six perfect varieties.
+Ramen Danbo, South Brisbane and Sunnybank: Us Brisbane ramen fiends breathed a sweet sigh of FOMO-induced relief when beloved Japanese ramen chain Ramen Danbo finally opened its doors in our city.
+Following the raging success of its Gold Coast siblings, Ramen Danbo’s Brisbane locales dishe out mouth-watering broths in six perfect varieties.
 In addition to the signature tonkotsu pork broth, one can select a negi-goma ramen with sliced spring onions and toasted sesame, miso tonkotsu, and a vegetarian soup that is made using a miso and konbu blend.

 Genkotsu, Runcorn and Toowong: If you live in Runcorn or Toowong then you are one of the lucky few to boast a Genkotsu in your suburb.
 The chefs at Genkotsu use traditional recipes and methods when creating their bowls – broth is boiled for more than 12 hours and the flavoured boiled eggs are marinated overnight.
 Choose a salt, soy or fish broth or go all out and add soft-shell crab or prawn.